-Roberts and many others got themselves inoculated, which may have saved them from the worst effects of the disease, but not all.
+Roberts and many others got themselves inoculated.
+That may have saved them from the worst effects of the disease, but not all.

-The occurrences which ensued shocked me exceedingly; a group of exceeding pale faces appeared around me, on receipt of the news (to retreat), we were ordered to swing our packs immediately and join the Army.
-The symptoms of the small pox, or some other symptoms, operated too extensively to suit my feelings.
+“The occurrences which ensued shocked me exceedingly; a group of exceeding pale faces appeared around me, on receipt of the news (to retreat), we were ordered to swing our packs immediately and join the Army,” he wrote.
+“The symptoms of the small pox, or some other symptoms, operated too extensively to suit my feelings.
 One cried, ‘I cannot carry my pack,’ another, ‘I must leave clothes,’ etc. In short, all was bustle and confusion, and according to my conception the pale symptoms were rather more evident in the officers than among the men.
-I could not refrain from laughing at some, bantering others, and scolding at as many, to excite to motion.
+I could not refrain from laughing at some, bantering others, and scolding at as many, to excite to motion.”

-Though I was somewhat weakened by dieting for the small pox, my pack was too valuable for me to abandon, and while I was preparing to swing it, our ensign offered me two good shirts if I would carry a third for him, and I packed them up; our captain, too, wanted me to take a pair of his shoes and and a pair belonging to his son.
+“Though I was somewhat weakened by dieting for the small pox, my pack was too valuable for me to abandon,” he wrote.
+“And while I was preparing to swing it, our ensign offered me two good shirts if I would carry a third for him.”
+He packed them up and a captain then asked him to take a pair of his shoes and and a pair belonging to his son.

-I used much persuasion induce others to follow my example, so far at least as to save their own clothes.
-Laughing some at their plea of inability, I swung my pack and started with them on our march for the bank of the river St. Lawrence, to join our retreating army.
+“I used much persuasion to induce others to follow my example, so far at least as to save their own clothes.
+Laughing some at their plea of inability, I swung my pack and started with them on our march for the bank of the river St. Lawrence, to join our retreating army.”

-I must mention the progress of my disorder.
-The pock had come out upon me very thick, especially upon my feet, legs and seat. . . before we reached Sorel, my pock had become so sore and troublesome, that my clothes stuck fast to my body, especially to my seat.”
+“The pock had come out upon me very thick, especially upon my feet, legs and seat. … Before we reached Sorel, my pock had become so sore and troublesome, that my clothes stuck fast to my body, especially to my seat.”

 Yet Roberts would suffer more relapses, reporting later:

-During this night I was so much out of order, and my head was so peculiarly affected, that I knew very little that passed,” he wrote.
+“During this night I was so much out of order, and my head was so peculiarly affected, that I knew very little that passed,” he wrote.

-On the day this retreat commenced I was taken exceeding severely with the dysentery, and being on the rear guard, I was obliged to drop behind the whole, and was most severely put to it to regain my place.
+“On the day this retreat commenced I was taken exceeding severely with the dysentery, and being on the rear guard, I was obliged to drop behind the whole, and was most severely put to it to regain my place.
 Endeavoring to do it, however, I came up to an imperious young officer, stationed in the rear.
 This man, feeling the importance of his commission, used me with very rough language, for straggling behind with intention, as he suggested, to be taken by the enemy.

-I resented his insult with spirit, and he, furnishing himself with a heavy club, threatened me with loud sounding words and told me how he would serve me if I did not run.
+“I resented his insult with spirit, and he, furnishing himself with a heavy club, threatened me with loud sounding words and told me how he would serve me if I did not run.
 I told him I was unable to run, and he came at me with apparent fury, but having a Tomahawk in my hand with a long handle, which I had used as a staff, I stood my ground and he was careful not to come within my reach.